Technician applying garage door lubricant to hinges and rollers

 4. Lift Cables (Where Possible)

 Inspect the lift cables near the bottom roller brackets.
-You don’t need to spray the cables directly, but if corrosion is visible, lightly mist them where they loop around the brackets.
+You don't need to spray the cables directly, but if corrosion is visible, lightly mist them where they loop around the brackets.
+Frayed or rusted cables should be inspected through our garage door cable repair service rather than lubricated.

 5. Lock and Keyhole